koordinates/kart/docs/DATASETS_v3.md

 }
 ```

-Features are stored at a filename that contains a Base64 encoding of their primary key, so that an update to the feature that doesn't change its primary key will cause it to be overwritten in place.
+Features are stored at a path based on their primary key, so that an update to the feature that doesn't change its primary key will cause it to be overwritten in place.
+More information is provided below under [Feature paths](#feature-paths).

 ### Messagepack encoding